 - Take a photo in the same place every year starting with the first day of Kindergarten.

 - Give your child a clip-on for their backpack.
 It helps keep them distracted on the bus ride.
-The past clip-on’s for a friend Paula’s children have included a compass, a soccer ball, mini flashlight and Legos.
+Some clip-on’s we’ve seen have included a compass, a soccer ball, a mini flashlight, and Legos.

 - As a first day of school tradition, serenade your child in the morning with a funny song you and your spouse made up about going back to school, complete with a goofy dance.

-- Write a note to your child and put it in his/her lunch box.
-Make it something he/she looks forward to each day for the first week.
-You could even start a story that you made up and each day your child gets to read a new paragraph each day for the first week.
-It might make that first week easier for everyone. (these are some cute and free printable lunch note cards).
+- Write a note to your child and put it in their lunch box.
+Make it something they look forward to each day for the first week.
+You could even start a story that you made up and your child gets to read a new paragraph each day for the first week.
+It might make that first week easier for everyone (these are some cute and free printable lunch note cards).

-- Jazz up the school supply list…Teachers typically request school supplies – like crayons—you can get ordinary crayons or get the twist crayons with multiple colors (same thing for erasers or pencil sharpeners).
+- Jazz up the school supply list…Teachers typically request school supplies – like crayons—so you can get ordinary crayons or get the twist crayons with multiple colors (same thing for erasers or pencil sharpeners).

 - Buy some fun (and inexpensive) stickers or temporary tattoos that the child can wear on the first day of school.

 - Get the child interested in something you know that they’ll be studying/working on in the new year.
-In a friend Sarah’s case, her son’s new second grade teacher wrote a letter to him telling him that he’s going to be studying Japan this year.
-So they started looking up information about Japan in advance and are working to reinforce how interesting it is to learn about different cultures.
+For example, if you know your son is going to be studying Japan this year, start looking up information about the country in advance and reinforce how interesting it is to learn about different cultures.

 - Laminate a photograph with your child and their sibling if they are close or perhaps a picture of the family or family pet.
 Put it in their lunchbox.